ziwenkk/ziwen.github.io/content/project/traveling/index.md

 ---

-I love traveling and exploring new places, one destination at a time.
+I love traveling and exploring new places, savoring each places with intention and curiosity.

 <div style="display: flex; gap: 1%; flex-wrap: wrap;">
   <figure style="width: 32%; margin-bottom: 1%;">